 Sunshine 2.0 is on the road!
-This free traveling road show offers performances for children, teenagers and the community at large.
-Workshops and performances provide educational opportunities for audience members to learn from each other, make discoveries in STEAM (science, technology, engineering, arts and math) fields, and gain new awareness.
-Our engaging shows provide valuable insights into the human condition and demonstrate how hearing and deaf people can interact and engage with one another.
+This traveling road show offers performances for children, teenagers, and the general community.
+Workshops and performances provide educational opportunities for audience members to learn from each other, make discoveries in the fields of science, technology, engineering, and math (STEM) and literacy through the arts, and gain new awareness of the role of arts in STEM.
+Our engaging shows provide valuable insights into the human condition, and skits and concerts demonstrate positive role models.
+Our performances demonstrate that diversity wins and that deaf and hearing people can successfully interact and engage with one another.

 Meet the Company

-The members of this traveling troupe come from Washington, D.C.: Portland, Oregon; San Francisco, California and New York State with performance credentials in drama, comedy, dance and children’s theater, to name just a few.
+The members of this traveling troupe come from many parts of the United States with performance credentials in drama, comedy, dance and children’s theater, to name just a few.